Siege of Château Gaillard: Relief attempts

 The English sent two forces to relieve the castle.
 Under cover of darkness, one force was to row up the river and destroy the bridge of boats, which would cut the French forces in two.
 Meanwhile, a land force under William the Marshal was to attack one part of the French army which, with their backs to the river and unable to retreat, could be destroyed.
 The relief went awry.

-The land attack was completely successful at first, but the French were able to retreat over the bridge of boats, as the river assault had not arrived in time.
+The land attack led by Marshal was completely successful at first, but the French were able to retreat over the bridge of boats, as the river assault had not arrived in time to coordinate with him which had been key to the plan.
 In addition to troops and crews, the boats were heavily laden with supplies for the garrison, and took much longer than planned to row upstream against current and tide.
 The French were thus able to re-group and counter-attack, driving off the Anglo-Norman land forces.
-By the time the boats reached the bridge, the French were ready for them, and drove them off with considerable loss.
+By the time the boats finally reached the bridge, the French were ready for them, and drove them off with considerable loss.
 John then abandoned his attempt to raise the siege.

-One contemporary chronicler states that he was twenty miles away before the rest of his army realised he'd gone.
+One contemporary chronicler states that he was twenty miles away before the rest of his army realized he'd gone.